drevops/vortex/.scaffold/docs/content/drupal/settings.md

 ### 4. Per-environment overrides

 Configurations in this section alter the site's behavior based on the environment.
-Out-of-the-box, DrevOps provides overrides for CI and Local environments.
+Out-of-the-box, Scaffold provides overrides for CI and Local environments.

 You can add additional overrides for other environments as needed.